-The book’s title How to Be a 3% Man comes from the author’s claim that only 3% of men truly understand women.
+The book’s title How to Be a 3 Percent Man comes from the author’s claim that only 3% of men truly understand women.
 While this is an impossible proportion to actually quantify, my own personal life experience tends to back this estimation.

 The book The Rational Male discusses the hidden forces behind inter-gender relations.
 The book is the aggregation of multiple blog posts that the author had previously written over the course of many years, and thus the work reads like a collection of short essays.
-I believe the book to be one of the first attempts to actually explain the reasons behind successful inter-gender social dynamics, at a time when other sources were only telling men how to act and not addressing the reasoning behind the actions.
+I believe The Rational Male to be one of the first attempts to actually explain the reasons behind successful inter-gender social dynamics, at a time when other sources were only telling men how to act and not addressing the reasoning behind the actions.
 Continue reading

 It’s not because you didn’t wait the recommend three days before calling.

 Other than following the common courtesies of not calling during dinner or in the middle of the night, the question whether you have waited long enough before making the call should not even cross your mind.
 Continue reading